MARTIMM/Sufitrail/Qt/Docs/README.md

 # Bugs

 # Changes
+* 2018-12-22 0.5.2 160000502
+  * Changes in theme json config
+  * Setting android version code as explained [here](https://medium.com/@maxirosson/versioning-android-apps-d6ec171cfd82) and [here](https://developer.android.com/google/play/publishing/multiple-apks#VersionCodes) above together with version on each change entry.
+It is like **MV S MJ MN PV** or minimum api version, screen size or 0, major version, minor version and patch version.
+* 2018-11-10 0.5.1
+  * HikingCompanion is not started automatically anymore.
+This will remove a dependency on Java/Android configurations.
+  * Improve message on page
+* 2018-11-01 0.5.0
+  * Improve message on page
 * 2018-10-15 0.4.0
   * App can install hike data given by data container app on Android.